KWangechi/babel-plugin-transform-react-jsx-prop-shorthand/README.md

 ## Important Note

-This plugin bundles modified versions of `@babel/parser`, `@babel/types`, and `@babel/traverse` to support the `::propA` syntax.
-The modified code is derived from the Babel project (https://babeljs.io/) and is licensed under the MIT License.
-A link to the [LICENSE](https://github.com/babel/babel/blob/main/LICENSE)
+This plugin uses a modified parser forked from the official Babel Parser in order to support `::propA` syntax.
+Link to the modified parser:  [Babel Modified Parser](https://github.com/KWangechi/modified-babel-parser)

 ## Installation